 FGM is practised by followers of many different religions: Muslims, Catholics, animists, and Christian Coptics.
 It is practised by some Muslim communities in the belief that it is demanded by the Islamic faith.
 However, the practice of FGM predates Islam and there is not any substantial evidence in the Koran, or any of the religious texts supporting FGM as a religious requirement.

-Eleven countries that receive immigrants from countries where FGM is practiced have passed laws criminalizing FGM.
-These include Australia, Belgium, Canada, Denmark, Italy, New Zealand, Norway, Spain, Sweden, United Kingdom, and United States.
-France has relied on existing criminal legislation to prosecute both practitioners of FGM and parents procuring the service for their daughters.
+The UNFPA estimates that at least 59 countries have passed laws against FGM, including countries that receive immigrants from countries where FGM is practiced.
+These include Belgium, Italy, United States, United Kingdom, Canada, Denmark, Spain, Norway, Sweden and New Zealand.
+Some countries rely on existing criminal legislation to prosecute both practitioners of FGM and parents procuring the service for their daughters.

 There is no documented evidence that FGM is practiced in New Zealand.
 However, New Zealand has a growing number of refugees and migrants from countries that practice FGM, and many of these women have already undergone FGM.

 Is FGM illegal in New Zealand?

 In January 1996 the Government made the practice of FGM illegal under an amendment to The Crimes Act (section 204A) 1961.
 The Act states that it is illegal law to perform “any medical or surgical procedure or mutilation of the vagina or clitoris of any person” for reasons of “culture, religion, custom or practice.”

 This means it is against the law to:

 - circumcise a woman, girl or female baby